Dana-Ferguson/time_machine/README.md

 import 'package:flutter/services.dart';

 // you can get Timezone information directly from the native interface or TimeMachine will heuristically
-// figure out the Timezone for you if you don't supply it with a timezone (native interface = cheaper)
+// figure out the Timezone for you if you don't supply it with a timezone (native interface _should_ equal cheaper)
 // see: https://pub.dartlang.org/packages/flutter_native_timezone
 await TimeMachine.initialize({rootBundle: rootBundle, timeZone: await Timezone.getLocalTimezone()});
 ```